 - Attributes – Change or set the attributes for files, folders, and subfolders.

 - Change Time – Change the time of access, modify, and create on the files.

-- Shred Files – Permanently removes the files from Storage device, four different files to overwrite the memory, to make all the recovery options impossible.
+- Shred Files – Permanently removes the files from the Storage device, four different files to overwrite the memory, to make all the recovery options impossible.

 - Send to mail recipient – Send the selected file via email as an attachment.

-That’s mostly about the built-in utilities of FileMenu Tools; apart from this, you can create the utilities for you.
+That’s mostly about the built-in utilities of FileMenu Tools; apart from this, you can create the utilities for yourself.
 To do this, you can choose the ‘Configure FileMenu Tools,’ which is the first option in the bunch of FileMenu Tools.